First Nations Digital Inclusion

 Improving the national collection of data on First Nations digital inclusion

-This measure provides $6 million (GST exclusive) over three years, from 2024–25 to increase the scope and sample size of the Australian Digital Inclusion Index (ADII).
+This measure provides $6 million (GST exclusive) over three years, from 2024–25, to RMIT University, to increase the scope and sample size of the Australian Digital Inclusion Index (ADII).

 This funding will improve the national collection of data on First Nations digital inclusion by expanding the scope and sample size of the ADII to: